goglecm/AutoBrightnessCam/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

-Please make sure to update tests as appropriate.
+Please make sure to update/add the tests as appropriate.